garychou/postindustrial/docs/teach-the-1k/workshop/how-we-teach/train.md

 <ImageCaption
  url="/images/t1k/slides_068.png"
- alt=""
- imagewidth="w-100"
+ alt="The Hello World!
+Challenge runs for 2 weeks and asks students to write and revise a blog post about an experience or area of expertise, publish it on Medium, and promote it on social media.
+Students must also cross-promote their classmates' posts." imagewidth="w-100"
  >

- *The Hello World!
-Challenge runs for 2 weeks and asks students to write and revise a blog post about an experience or area of expertise, publish it on Medium, and promote it on social media.
-Students must also cross-promote their classmates' posts.*

  </ImageCaption>